-\If a single match source amounts to \$10,000 or more, itemize separately.
+&lt;sup>8 If a single match source amounts to \$10,000 or more, itemize separately.
 For contribution under \$10,000 aggregate in "like" categories (i.e. private cash contributions) and list in budget.

-\\Status definitions: requested: a formal request to a funding agency has been submitted and is actively being considered; secured: the applicant has access to the funds which are currently 'in the bank:' committed: funds have been awarded or pledged by an outside funder or individual donors, but they are contingent upon the project receiving an MP award.
+Status definitions: REQUESTED: a formal request to a funding agency has been submitted and is actively being considered; SECURED: the applicant has access to the funds which are contingent upon the project receiving an MP award.

-\\\Supplies and Materials - Equipment - Labor - Permanent Fixtures - Planning - Appraisal of real property - etc.
+&lt;sup>10 Supplies and Materials - Equipment - Labor - Permanent Fixtures - Planning - Appraisal of real property - etc.

-APPENDIX L-1 - SAMPLE CERTIFICATION FOR MATCH REQUIREMENT IF AWARDED FUNDING
+APPENDIX K-1 - SAMPLE CERTIFICATION FOR MATCH REQUIREMENT IF AWARDED FUNDING